 My name is Pamela Crenshaw.
-I am a volunteer advocate at the Los Angeles Homeless Service Authority (LAHSA) serving on the Lived Experience Advisory Board (LEAB).
+I am a volunteer advocate at the Los Angeles Homeless Service Authority serving on the Lived Experience Advisory Board (LEAB).
 I am also an advocate with the Domestic Violence Homeless Service Coalition (DVHSC) at the Downtown Women’s Center in Los Angeles, California.
 I am a graduate of the Speak Up Program at Corporation for Supportive Housing (CSH).

 Certified in Human services I am in this fight with many service providers to end homelessness by lobbying at national, state and local levels.

-After years down on the Row working in positions from Security to Operation Manager; I relocated to Palmdale and continued my work w/ Project 180 as a Housing Specialist / Case Manager for the program.
-Now, within my new role here @ LAHSA on their Lived Experience Advisory Board, I plan to advocate for the SPA 1 adult population as hard as I fought for each individual I served throughout my years in Skid Row and w/ Project 180.
-My ultimate goal is to help shape a community that is supportive and empathetic to everyone within.
-I work towards achieving this goal on a daily basis not just for my peers and individuals I support, but for my family, which is my biggest achievement to date.
+Now within my new role at LAHSA on the Lived Experience Advisory Board, I plan to advocate tirelessly for the SPA 1 adult and family populations just as much as I helped everyone I served throughout my years on Skid Row and with Project 180.
+Having recently acquired a financial coaching certification, I strive to help bring financial education to those in need and give them tools to tackle the complexities of housing stability.
+My goal is to help shape a community that is supportive and empathetic to everyone within.
+I work towards achieving this goal daily not just for my peers and individuals I support, but for my family, which is my biggest achievement to date.

 My name is Martin Holguin, and I was born and raised in the San Gabriel Valley.
 Living here all my life has given me a unique opportunity, to experience the changes that Los Angeles has gone through over the years.
 It saddens me to see what we have let our city become.
 We ignore what should not be ignored.
 I feel that we all have a responsibility in making sure that others that are not as fortunate as us can live without hunger, somewhere to call home and medical assistants when needed.
 Therefore I have asked to be part of "LIVE EXPERIENCE ADVISORY BOARD" (LEAB).